-Interview with Managing Director of Kaitoma Creatives, Paul Moeng
+Interview with the managing director of Kaitoma Creatives, Paul Moeng.

 Recalling some of the biggest companies in the world and how they were formed; Steve Jobs founded Apple out of his parents’ garage while Larry Page and Sergey Brin created Google while they were PhD students at Stanford University.
 Kaitoma Creatives possesses similar humble beginnings.
 In 2004 Paul Moeng, fresh from completing his degree in Visual Communication, left home to pursue his vision.